 Which security standards are part of FedRAMP authorization?

 To reach and maintain the Moderate level, there are 325 different controls that DocuSign meets.
 After satisfying each of those controls and earning the Moderate rating, the products are continually audited for the same list of security controls to maintain that standard.

 Products with lower security standards offer less protection to prospective buyers and are limited in regards to the types of information that can be stored.

-To date, more than 1,300 federal, state and local agencies are using DocuSign to handle their agreement needs.
+To date, more than 1,300 federal, state and local agencies are using DocuSign products to handle their agreement needs.
 There are endless options, but common use cases are procurement, HR, licensing and permitting.
 We help organizations solve paperwork issues by providing a defined process that manages paperwork from end to end.
 Our technology enables a streamlined workflow to manage every step of agreement work.

-Check out the Federal Industry Brief to learn more about our security standards, FedRAMP authorization and how federal agencies are using DocuSign to improve agreements.
+Check out the Federal Industry Brief to learn more about our security standards, FedRAMP authorization and how federal agencies are using DocuSign products to improve agreements.

 To request access to DocuSign FedRamp Moderate authorization, email: FedRAMP@DocuSign.com